IT Efficiency: 5 Ways to Improve Productivity in the Tech-Dependent World

 Accessing Information Anytime, Anywhere

 Yes, it means that your colleagues may find you even on your secret vacation in Italy.
 However, it also means that you will not lose a business opportunity just because you were unavailable or certain important decisions weren’t made in time.
 Of course, being accessible doesn’t suggest that any of your employees should be working 24/7, but it is you who should develop an on-call schedule or choose a person on duty, who will be available via effective communication channels.
-Problems with the landline or bad Internet shouldn’t influence corporate decisions.
+Problems with a landline or bad Internet shouldn’t influence corporate decisions.

-When used wisely, being available and having access to corporate information anywhere can give you more freedom than limitations.
+When used wisely, being available, and having access to corporate information anywhere can give you more freedom than limitations.
 Working remotely from the Bahamas does sound more appealing that refreshing the Facebook feed every ten minutes in the office.

 Seamless Communication with Coworkers

 There are numerous tools today that allow people from different continents to communicate quickly and easily.
 Why on Earth then do your coworkers still roam around the office with a coffee mug in their hands, dwelling on the issues that could have been solved by a single email?
-The less time people waste on identifying a communication channel, the more time they have to actually communicate.
-Setting up an internal platform for interaction between employees would eliminate the need to use lots of different apps like Slack, Gmail, Trello and Workplace by Facebook.
+The fewer time people waste on identifying a communication channel, the more time they have to actually communicate.
+Setting up an internal platform for interaction between employees would eliminate the need to use lots of different apps like Slack, Gmail, Trello, and Workplace by Facebook.
 Moreover, a single platform that would allow employees to chat, write and receive emails, manage and keep track of projects and share their thoughts on the company or discuss personal topics would speed up communication and bring coworkers closer.

 More Learning Opportunities for Employees

 What is your first thought when you think of corporate learning using technology?
-Another endless and boring powerpoint presentation or a general online training obligatory for everyone?
+Another endless and boring PowerPoint presentation or a general online training obligatory for everyone?
 Well, don’t expect this approach to encourage your staff to learn something new then.
 At the same time, the HR’s Council’s 2008 survey (held among nonprofit sector employees) has shown career development and training to be among the top significant contributing factors to people’s job satisfaction.
 Employees may even regard a helpful and practical professional growth course as a corporate bonus or a reward.

-A really good training must be flexible, personally-tailored and based on technology-enhanced learning (TEL).
+A really good training must be flexible, personally-tailored, and based on technology-enhanced learning (TEL).
 There are numerous platforms that offer such services.
 Some of them use a system that assesses people’s competencies in targeted skill areas and addresses their skill gaps, others adapt while users move through modules and offer interactive quizzes and stimulations.
 Adults like to play while learning no less than children do, and look how quickly kids learn!

 Better Security Management

-Passwords may be your first guess when you determine the security efficiency of your business, but having a secure system means more than setting difficult passwords and changing them frequently.
+Passwords maybe your first guess when you determine the security efficiency of your business, but having a secure system means more than setting difficult passwords and changing them frequently.
 Too many businesses haven’t taken the necessary steps to protect their systems in case of cyber-attacks and have paid a high price for that.
 On the other hand, you can get stuck in a conflict between organizational productivity and security sometimes called the information security paradox.
 It suggests that people may work less and worse because they feel that cumbersome security mechanisms are draining both their time and efforts.

 In 2015, Dell sponsored a survey of IT professionals and full-time business users.
 According to its results, 91% of the people asked said that security measures reduced their productivity.
 In the same survey, 70% of IT professionals said that the employees’ efforts to bypass security constraints are actually the biggest threat to the information security of their organizations.
 Warwick Ashford, ComputerWeekly.com Security Editor, points out that nearly all surveyed IT professionals recognize the benefits which a context-aware security approach would bring to improve productivity, but hardly a third of them are using it.
-The context-aware security approach gives IT the ability to adjust the dial in real time and is convenient for users.
+The context-aware security approach gives IT the ability to adjust the dial-in real-time and is convenient for users.
 Ashford says it focuses on the context of the access request to ensure that the access is appropriate in real-time, hence, it allows to overcome barriers set by the conventional IT security.

 Paradoxical IT Efficiency